Introduction

 The cytoplasm of metaphase cells displays a porous behavior.

 A. Schematic diagram of the experiment examining the change in diameter of metaphase HeLa cells due to application of a step increase in pressure through the micropipette.
 To detect the arrival of fluid flow at the cell periphery following application of a step pressure in the micropipette, we monitored changes in cell diameter.
 An increase in cell diameter was detectable after a time delay δt that depended on the amplitude of the pressure step.
 B. DIC images of representative experiments.
 The step change in pressure was applied at t=0s.
 Top: equatorial plane of cells blocked in metaphase at t=0s.
 The micropipette tip is out of the plane of focus.
-Scale bar=10um µ.
 Bottom: cells at t=2.6s after pressure application.
 The initial diameter is indicated by the red dashed circle.
+Scale bar=10µm.
 C. Temporal evolution of the relative diameter of metaphase HeLa cells subjected to different pressure steps.
 Error bars represent standard deviations.
 N=3 cells per pressure.
 The timing of pressure application is indicated by a vertical black line.
 The pressure corresponding to each curve is indicated on the graph.
 D. Time lag δt between pressure application and the onset of diameter increase as a function of the amplitude of the pressure step.
-The red dashed line indicates a hyperbolic fit.
-Whiskers indicate the standard deviation.
-N=3 cells per pressure.
+The dashed line indicates a hyperbolic fit.
+Whiskers indicate the standard deviation. n=3 cells per pressure.
 E. Velocity as a function of estimated pressure gradient.
-The dashed red line indicates a linear fit.
+The dashed line indicates a linear fit.
 Whiskers indicate the standard deviation.
 N=3 experiments per data point.

 Global cellular response to microindendation is compatible with a poroelastic cytoplasm

-Next, we sought to quantitively understand how the global cellular response to local indentation might arise from cellular poroelasticity.
-Previous work has hypothesised that local application of mechanical stress leads to a localised outflow of interstitial fluid from the deformed region that can then propagate through the cell 1,25.
+Next, we sought to gain insight into how the global cellular response to local indentation might arise from interplay of cellular poroelastic properties with other cellular mechanical properties.
+Previous work has hypothesised that local application of mechanical stress leads to a localised outflow of interstitial fluid from the deformed region that can then propagate through the cell1,25.
 If vertical displacements in indentation experiments were just due to fluid propagation, we would expect that the onset of displacement would occur with a time lag that depends on distance as in the microinjection experiments (Fig 2C-D).
-Yet, the first phase of displacement shows no time lag and vertical displacements of the cell surface are observed far from the point of indentation (Fig 1C inset).
-One potential mechanical origin for this may be the submembranous cortex whose mechanics differ markedly from the cytoplasm 30 and which possesses a surface tension γ generated by myosin contractility31.
-This would result in a characteristic length scale over which deformations are transmitted instantaneously in response to local indentation.
-Using characteristic values of γ∼1 mN/m 32 Ecytoplasm ∼100 Pa 26, and h∼5 μm, we obtain a length scale of ∼7 μm, consistent with the ∼10 μm observed in our experiments (Fig 1D).
+Yet, the first phase of displacement shows no time lag and vertical displacements of the cell surface are observed far from the point of indentation (Fig 1C-inset).
+This indicates that poroelastic properties alone cannot explain the first phase of displacement.

 Cytoplasmic poroelasticity combined with membrane permeability allows formation of stable intracellular pressure gradients